juliejonak/Problem-Solving-in-UX-Notes/lecture_notes/lecture3.md

 #### Be the ‘computer’

 To facilitate interactions within the prototype, one person will need to be the ‘computer.’
 This means silently showing the screens to the participant, and moving through the screens as a user ‘clicks’ or ‘interacts’ on the prototype.
 If at all possible, the person acting as the ‘computer’ should not also be facilitating the session.
 Designating one person as the ‘computer’ will better simulate an automated system.

+This process walks through the user's anticipated experience without including the designer's bias.
+Even if this process shows a gap in the design, move through what was previously designed.
+It shows areas for improvement and where user confusion might arise.

 #### Practice